sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 This article is for Teams admins who are managing telephone numbers for their organization's tenant.

-In Teams, the numbers that you've associated with your tenant are stored in Microsoft's telephone number management inventory, reserved only for your tenant's use.
+In Teams, the numbers that you associate with your tenant are stored in Microsoft's telephone number management inventory, reserved only for your tenant's use.
 You can see these numbers at any time.

-You can see all telephone numbers that you've acquired through any and all Public Switched Telephone Network (PSTN) service providers connected to your tenant.
-This includes both numbers assigned to users and unassigned numbers that you've acquired and have reserved for use in your tenant.
+You can see telephone numbers acquired through any of the Public Switched Telephone Network [(PSTN) connectivity options](pstn-connectivity.md) that connected to your tenant.
+The numbers you can see include numbers assigned to users and unassigned numbers that are reserved for use in your tenant.

 To have your unassigned Direct Routing telephone numbers included in this view, you must upload them to Microsoft's telephone number management inventory.
-See [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant) for more information.
+For more information, See [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant).

 To see the telephone numbers in your organization: